-Dear Fieldwork Educator: Thank you for agreeing to supervise our student, Level II fieldwork experience. dı uring the student's The following standards are required by The Accreditation Council for Occupation nal Therapy Education: C.1.3 states that, "academic and fieldwork educators colla communicate with the student and fieldwork educator about fieldwork". • • • C.1.14 states that for a level II experience, "the student is a minimum of 1 year full-time practice experience subsequ • • C.1.16 states that "initially, supervision should be direct an appropriate for the setting". nd then decrease to less supervision, as This form demonstrates that the fieldwork educator, in co the above standards. llaboration with our pro ogram, complies with A certificate of verification of fieldwork supervision will be Department receives the student's final evaluation and all following information: Name of Facility: Name of Fieldwork Educator: Signature of Fieldwork Educator: redentials/Title: Yrs. of Experience: Email: License #: Exp.
+Dear Fieldwork Educator: Thank you for agreeing to supervise our student, during t he student's The following standards are required by The Accreditation Cou ncil for Occupational The erapy Education: C.1.3 states that, "academic and fieldwork educators collaborate communicate with the student and fieldwork educator about particles."
+C.1.11 states that for a level II experience, "the student is super a minimum of 1 year full-time practice experience subsequent t nsed OT who has C.1.13 states that "initially, supervision should be direct and the appropriate for the setting". en decrease to less super vision, as This form demonstrates that the fieldwork educator, in collabo the above standards. ration with our program , complies with A certificate of verification of fieldwork supervision will be sent Department receives the student's final evaluation and all requifollowing information: Name of Facility: Name of Fieldwork Educator: Signature of Fieldwork Educator: Credentials/Title: Yrs. of Experience: Email: License #: Exp.
 Date: Thank you for your support of fieldwork education.
 Alma R. Abdel-Moty, Dr. OT, MS, OTR/L Academic Fieldwork Coordinator abdela@fiu.edu